-receives certificate

-Marine Corps Cpl.
+receives certificate Marine Corps Cpl.
 Samantha G. Bruce, daughter of Barbara Knight of Bogata, received a Certificate of Commendation while assigned with Expeditionary Warfare Training Group, Pacific, San Diego.
 She was recognized for her superior performance of duty, displaying remarkable dedication and initiative and performing her demanding duties in an exemplary and professional manner.
 She joined the Marine Corps in October 1996.

-Mr. and Mrs. Larry Bell Mr. and Mrs. Larry Bell to celebrate 60th anniversary

-Larry and Virginia Bell were Jones; Stacey Newberry and husmarried July 4, 1942 in band Jeremy and Hannah Bell.
-Cunningham, Texas by the Rev-The couple have fifteen greatgrandchildren.
-The couple have four children:
+Mr. and Mrs. Larry Bell Mr. and Mrs. Larry Bell to celebrate 60th anniversary Larry and Virginia Bell were Jones; Stacey Newberry and husband Jeremy and Hannah Bell.
+The couple have fifteen greatgrandchildren.
 A reception in their honor will be hosted by their children on Saturday, July 6, 2002 from 2:00 p.m. to 4:00 p.m. at the United Pentecostal Church, 5075 Southeast Loop 286 in Paris.
 Your presence is a treasured gift and the couple requests no other.